Is veganism healthy?

 Are plant-based meat substitutes healthy?

 I think this part might be my favorite.
-We know that a whole foods plant-based diet is of course the healthiest, but even plant-based meat substitutes are often healthier than meat:
+We know that a whole foods plant-based diet is of course the healthiest, but even plant-based meat substitutes are often healthier than meat and better for the environment:

 Stanford Medicine “Plant-based meat lowers some cardiovascular risk factors compared with red meat, study finds”